wsandst/gameboy-emulator/README.md

 # CorrodedBoy, a Gameboy Emulator written in Rust
 [Try out the emulator online here!](https://wsandst.com/gameboy)

 CorrodedBoy is a Gameboy (DMG) Emulator written in Rust.
-The emulator has two available frontends: one native frontend using SDL2, and a web frontend (through WASM) written in Javascript.
+The emulator has two available frontends: one native frontend using SDL2, and a web frontend (through WASM) written using Svelte.
 The emulator is decently accurate, but lacks certain CPU and GPU cycle accuracies.

 # [Video showcase](https://www.youtube.com/watch?v=mhybl6--UUI)